mynormh/catch-of-the-day/lesson.md

   );
   ```

+- The router is not baked-in to React, so you need third party packages to route the app.
+In React, even the router is a Component.
+Popular routers are: ReactRouter, Next and ReachRouter.

+- In the router component you define each of the routes and what component you want to render for it, you can create a fallback route and render a NotFound Component for any route that doesn't match.

+- ReactRouter will automatically add information about the Route into the rendered component, it adds things like parameters and if you have a parameter in the path of the defined Route (e.g. `/:myParam`) it will automatically fill it with the parameter in the URL.

 - React rules/tips:
   - To assign a class to a element use `className=""`.
   - If you want to return sibling elements in `render()` you can use `<React.Fragment></React.Fragment>` and it will render only the enclosed elements to the DOM, otherwise you have to return the JSX elements in an enclosing tag (e.g. dummy `<div></div>` which could add extra `<div></div>`s to the markup.